Virtual DJ Tutorial: Beatmatching Basics

-Watch Direct Disco Services by DJ Andy’s tutorial above (24,045 views).
+Watch Direct Disco Services by DJ Andy’s tutorial above (24K views on YouTube).

 This virtual dj tutorial is for new DJs who can load tracks but still struggle to match tempo, line up phrases, and make a clean transition.
 After reading, you will be able to use VirtualDJ on a laptop, read the waveform and beat grid, use sync without relying on luck, and practice beatmatching with a repeatable method.